About us

 Iryna Pakhil

-Outreach Support Caseworker
+Outreach Caseworker

 Claire Smith

-Claire serves as one of the Directors of the Worker Support Centre.
 Claire has worked in nature conservation since 2004, mostly in the charitable sector.
 She has experience of project management, managing teams and budgets and on working with government and statutory bodies to improve environmental policy.
 Claire believes that upholding and raising awareness of workers’ rights is key to having a healthy and functional food system, delivering for people, nature and climate.

 Nicky Bolland